yangbetty2025/Multilevel_Modeling/index.md

 The random effects are specified using the option **re_formula = "~1 + HVI"** where 1 and HVI specify that the coefficients vary for the grouping variable (i.e., UHF42 neighborhoods).<br>

-As a reminder, the HVI variable in this model is cluster-mean-centered and named HVI_CMC.<br>
+As a reminder, the HVI variable in this model is cluster-mean-centered and named *HVI_CMC*.<br>

 ```python
 model_2level = smf.mixedlm("PoorPhysicalHealthPercent ~ mHVI + Percent65plus + HVI_CMC + mHVI*HVI_CMC + Percent65plus*HVI_CMC", data=df, groups=df["UHF42"], re_formula="~1 + HVI_CMC")